 - Experiencing types of environment in which all of these occur.

 Karmic forces and karmic tendencies are also similar in the sense that both ripen intermittently, not continuously.
-Once they have finished giving rise to their results, they are exhausted and are no longer present on our mental continuum.
-Karmic forces, however, are either constructive or destructive phenomena, whereas karmic tendencies are unspecified phenomena, ethically neutral.
+Once they have finished giving rise to their results, they are exhausted; they can no longer be activated.
+However, they are still present on our mental continuum, but now in the form of so-called “burnt seeds.”
+Until they are completely removed with the attainment of a true stopping of all cognitive obscurations (shes-sgrib) through non-conceptual cognition of voidness (emptiness), they continue, transformed into karmic constant habits, limiting our awareness and thus hindering our attainment of omniscient enlightenment.
+Further, karmic forces are either constructive or destructive phenomena, whereas karmic tendencies are unspecified phenomena, ethically neutral.

 “Purifying karma,” then, means to rid our mental continuum of the three types of karmic aftermaths by causing them to be unable to give rise to results in the future.
 We cannot purify or eliminate the results that have already arisen from them, such as having been born blind.